jvverde/MarpaX-xPathLike/README.md

 	})->getvalues();
 	# @values3 = ({fruit => 'bananas'})

-Receives a pQuery string compile it and return a Data::pQuery::Data object
+Receives a pQuery string compile it and return a Data::pQuery::Data object.
+We should prefer this method if we want to run the same query over several data-objects.

 ### data(dataRef)